gaetbout/StarkWhaleAlert/README.md

 ## TODO

 - Have a DB with a correspondancy wallet address <==> to actual (like binance, starkgate, 0x0, etc etc,)
-- Serverless?
-- Could make a better way to store token list with check that all is valid (selector shouldn't be a hash)
-- add bunch of tests
 - A way of automatically adjusting the threshold?